Learning Treatment Effects in Panels with General Intervention Patterns

-\textbf{Proof Technique: }The proofs of \cref{thm:error-rate-theorem,thm:main-theorem} are inspired by recent developments on bridging convex and non-convex formulations for matrix completion \cite{chen2019noisy} and Robust-PCA \cite{chen2020bridging}.
-Whereas that work assume a random, independent missingness pattern, our proof extends that program to deal with deterministic treatment patterns Z. As such, this analysis is likely of interest, in its own right, as a complement to the matrix completion literature \cite{abbe2017entrywise,ma2019implicit,chen2019noisy,chen2020bridging}.
+\textbf{Proof Techniques:} The proofs of \cref{thm:error-rate-theorem,thm:main-theorem} are outlined in \cref{sec:Proof-Outline,sec:proof-main-theorem}.
+They are inspired by recent developments on bridging convex and non-convex formulations for matrix completion \citep{chen2019noisy} and Robust-PCA \citep{chen2020bridging}.
+Whereas that line of work assumes a random, independent missingness pattern, our proof extends the program to deal with deterministic treatment patterns $Z$.
+As such, this analysis is likely of interest, in its own right, as a complement to the matrix completion literature \citep{abbe2017entrywise,ma2019implicit,chen2019noisy,chen2020bridging}.
 Broadly, we must address the issue that constructing a dual certificate to analyze the quality of our convex estimator directly is hard.
 Instead \cite{chen2019noisy} show the existence of such a certificate non-constructively by studying a non-convex estimator and showing that a (fictitious) gradient descent algorithm applied to that estimator recovers a suitable dual certificate.
 We effectively extend that program to deterministic patterns $Z$, and provide entry-wise recovery guarantees on $M^*$ in this setting that are of independent interest.